How to Write the Boston College Supplemental Essays 2019-2020

 Being situated in a quaint village, BC offers students the benefit of having a small college town feeling while also giving students access to metropolitan Boston just 6 miles away.
 Ranked at #38 by U.S. News and World Report, with a 27% acceptance rate for the class of 2023, admission to Boston College is quite competitive.

 Boston College requires you to complete several additional essays, which may seem daunting at first.
 However, CollegeVine is here to help by offering our guide on how to tackle Boston College’s application!
+Want to know your chances at Boston College?
+Calculate your chances for free right now.

 How to Write the Boston College Supplemental Essays